-The EVRYTHNG Platform is built for the purpose of creating, managing, and enhancing resources at a very large scale.
-The main kind of resource or ADI (Active Digital Identity) that typically exists in a large quantity are Thngs.
-Thngs represent unique instances of a given product SKU, and so the ratio between Thng resources and their products is quite high.
+The EVRYTHNG Platform is built to create, manage, and enhance resources on a very large scale.
+The main kinds of resources or ADIs (Active Digital Identity) that typically exist in large quantities are Thngs.
+Thngs represent unique instances of a product SKU, and so the ratio between Thng resources and their products is quite high.

-Thngs can be created in a number of ways.
-For testing purposes and simple projects, they are created one by one through the Dashboard or via the API.
-However, to create thousands or tens of thousands of Thngs in either of these ways would take a very long time, and be very labor intensive.
+You can create Thngs in several ways.
+For testing purposes and simple projects, you create them one by one through the Dashboard or through the API.
+To create thousands or tens of thousands of Thngs in that way would take a long time.

-This walkthrough will demonstrate how to use ADI orders for some of the most common use-cases:
+This walkthrough demonstrates how to use ADI orders for some of the most common use-cases:

 Thngs from a list of IDs

-The most common use-case when generating large amounts of Thngs is to create them using a list of existing IDs or serial numbers, likely from some other source or part of the organisation responsible for item serial numbers.
+The most common use case when generating multiple Thngs is to create them using a list of existing IDs or serial numbers.

 {